andreivas24/Tourism-Agency/README.md

 # Tourism-Agency
 Simple tourism agency web app using CRUD operations in .NET

-For the whole documentation, read the TourismAgency.docx file on master branch.
+For the whole documentation, read the TourismAgency.docx file on master branch. <br>
 NOTE: The documentation is written in Romanian.

 **App Preview:**